ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2024.md

 to have to use it, since the great majority of our communities keep discussion polite to start with.

-Plus, when everyone is a volunteer, raising your concerns politely and concisely is more likely to get people to help **you**.
+**Plus**, when everyone is a volunteer, raising your concerns politely and concisely is more likely to get people to help **you**.

 ---